outsidedav/swift/backend/kitura.md

   Press the **Run** button or use the `⌘+R` key shortcut.
 If prompted, select **Allow incoming network connections**.

 6. Test the REST API.
-  As this is a `GET` request, which matches how web browsers request data from a server, you can test the REST API by using the following URL:
+  By using a `GET` request, which matches how web browsers request data from a server, you can test the REST API by using the following URL:
   ```
   * `GET /meals`:	[http://localhost:8080/meals]()
   ```

-  This should return an empty array, eg. `[]` as there are no `Meal` objects currently stored in the `mealStore`.
+  An empty array is returned `[]`, as there are no `Meal` objects currently stored in the `mealStore`.

-A full tutorial called [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) is available that helps you build a set of REST APIs for storing, fetching, and deleting `Meal` objects from an iOS application, including storing the data in a database.
+You can use the [FoodTrackerBackend](https://github.com/IBM/FoodTrackerBackend) tutorial, which helps you build a set of REST APIs for storing, fetching, and deleting `Meal` objects from an iOS application, including storing the data in a database.
 {: tip}

-## Step 5.
-Install KituraKit into your iOS application
+## Installing KituraKit into your iOS application
-The REST APIs built by using the Kitura server are standard web APIs, usable from any application regardless of client library used or which language the client is written in.
-This means that you can use Alamofire, RestKit or URLSession to make connections to the server.
+The REST APIs built by using the Kitura server are standard web APIs, usable from any application regardless of client library that is used or which language the client is written in.
+Meaning that you can use Alamofire, RestKit, or URLSession to make connections to the server.
 Kitura also provides a bespoke, optimized client connector in order to simplify calling its REST APIs from iOS, in the form of KituraKit.

-KituraKit provides a mirror image of the router handler APIs used in Kitura, making it possible to share Swift types between the client and the server with little effort, and removes the need to explicitly carry out JSON encoding and decoding of the data being sent to or received from the server.
+KituraKit provides a mirror image of the router handler APIs used in Kitura, making it possible to share Swift types between the client and the server with little effort.
+This feature removes the need to explicitly carry out JSON encoding, and decoding of the data being sent to or received from the server.

 The following steps show how to install KituraKit into your iOS application, and use it to call the `GET /meals` REST API created by using Kitura: